robertdebock/ansible-role-backup/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-backup.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-backup)

-This role allows objects to be backed up using Ansible.
+The purpose of this role is to make backups of your system.

 Example Playbook
 ----------------